-Additional details are also available in our DIRECTV NOW review.
+Additional details are also available in our AT&T TV review.

 Sometimes you want to watch TV without cable, but you’re only looking for a specific channel or something that’s not readily available in other, larger packages.
 These smaller service options are often referred to as niche services.

 Paramount+: This service offers you CBS and a lot more.
 About 90% of the country will receive the CBS live stream.
 This allows you to watch whatever is airing on CBS at times.
 An on-demand library is available nationwide and it includes over 10,000 episodes of new and old CBS shows, sports, news, and more!
 CBS All Access originals are included exclusively, as well, including The Twilight Zone reboot, The Good Fight, and Star Trek Discovery.
 Prices for Paramount+ (review) start at $4.99 per month and there’s a one-week trial available.

 ESPN+: This standalone streaming service may be owned by ESPN, but they offer their own exclusive content.
 Plans start at $5 per month, but you can save money with the annual plan at $50.
 Sports coverage includes a mix of sporting events and sports-related shows like Draft Academy and Detail: Kobe Bryant.
 You’ll be able to watch PGA golf, cricket, MLS, MLB, NHL, Grand Slam tennis, college sports, and around 100 UFC Fight Nights per year.
 You can enjoy a free one-week trial when you sign up.
 Check out our ESPN+ review for more info.